BenZionHasida/Othello-game/README.md

 ```bash
 python reversi_product.py
 ```
+### Using the Executable File

+Alternatively, you can use the standalone executable file:

+1. Download the `OthelloGame.exe` file from the repository.
+2. Double-click on the downloaded file to run the game.

 ## Game Rules

 - Each turn, you must place a disk on the board with your assigned color facing up.